-New Covenant
+A New Covenant

-Indeed, the current road of constitutional talks may be the last opportunity for developing a new covenant between Aboriginal and non-Aboriginal peoples in this country.
-In retrospect, it has become all too clear that the old covenants, including many of the treaties, have not served the demands of justice.
+Indeed, the current road of constitutional talks may be the last opportunity for developing a mew covenant between Aboriginal and non-Aboriginal peoples in this country.
+In retrospect, it has becomes all too clear that the old covenants, including many of the treaties, have not served the demands of justice.
 Initially believed by Aboriginal peoples to be instruments of friendship and peace, the treaties were often misused and broken, without consent, by the newcomers who wanted this land for their own.
-Dispossessed of their lands, relegated to reserves or marginalized in urban centres, Aboriginal peoples soon experienced the highest rate of unemployment, poverty, alcoholism, suicide, imprisonment, and infant mortality in Canada.
-To overcome these and related injustices, a new covenant is required, one that recognizes and guarantees rights and responsibilities concerning Aboriginal peoples of Canada.
+Dispossessed of their lands, relegated to reserves or marginalized in urban centers, Aboriginal peoples soon experienced the highest rate of unemployment, poverty, alcoholism, suicide, imprisonment, and infant mortality in Canada.

 The idea of covenant-making has deep spiritual roots which, in turn, can teach us a great deal about the true purpose and meaning of covenant-making and covenant-keeping among peoples today.
 In many Aboriginal communities, the elders remind us of the covenants which their ancestors made with the Great Spirit, the Creator.
-Similarly, we recall in the Judaeo-Christian tradition the covenant which God made with the people of Israel.
-In turn, this covenant was renewed by Jesus Christ who proclaimed the equality of all human beings as sons and daughters of creation (e.g. Galatians 3:38).
+Similarly, we recall in the Judaeo-Christian tradition the covenant which God made with the people if Israel.
+In turn, this covenant was renewed by Jesus Christ who proclaimed the equality of all human beings as sons and daughters of creation (e.g. Galations 3:28).

-In the story of Israel, for example, God freed the people from oppressions and led them to a new homeland (Exodus 6:2 -13) where a covenant was established to create a new people in a new nation (Deuteronomy 7, 8).
-A distinct community and way of life was recognized by laws and regulations (cf Deuteronomy 12-31).
+In the story of Israel, for example, God freed the people from oppression and led them to a homeland (Exodus 6:2-13) where a covenant was established to create a new people in a new nation (Deuteronomy 7,8).
+A distinct community and way of life was recognized by laws and regulation (cf Deuteronomy 12-31).
 And, when the people forgot that the land was a sign of God's generosity, the prophets warned against greedy instincts and called the people back to their responsibilities under the covenant.

 Thus, there are moral and spiritual dimensions to making and keeping covenants.
 These dimensions must be part of the task of creating a new covenant involving Aboriginal peoples in Canada today.
-A new covenant would recognize the rights and responsibilities of Indian, Inuit, and Metis to be distinct peoples and cultures.
+A new covenant would recognize the rights and responsibilities of Indian, Inuit and Metis to be distinct peoples and cultures.
 A new covenant should affirm their rights and responsibilities as self-determining nations and societies within Canada.
-A new covenant should also enhance Aboriginal peoplehood in this country.
-These are the major challenges at the heart of the current constitutional talks on Aboriginal rights.
+A new Covenant could also enhance Aboriginal peoplehood in this country.
+These are the major challenges at the heart of The current constitutional talks on Aboriginal rights.